microsoftgraph/msgraph-training-building-apps/Lab.md

     }
     ```

-1. Replace the contents of the function class with the following:
+1. Rename `Function1.cs` to `UserSync.cs` and replace the contents of the function class with the following:

     ```csharp
     using System;
     using Microsoft.Azure.WebJobs;
-    using Microsoft.Azure.WebJobs.Host;
+    using Microsoft.Extensions.Logging;
     using System.Collections.Concurrent;
     using System.Collections.Generic;
     using System.Net.Http;
     using System.Net.Http.Headers;
     using Microsoft.Identity.Client;
     using Newtonsoft.Json;
-    using Microsoft.Extensions.Configuration;

     namespace AzureSyncFunction
     {